|

 She looked at Legolas questioningly.

-Eowyn picked up the wooden box and carefully removed its polished
+Eowyn took up the wooden box, and removed its polished lid.
+"Oh!"

 It was a ring or, rather, two ringsone silver, one goldflowing